-FDA pregnancy category X. Misoprostol can cause birth defects, premature birth, uterine rupture, miscarriage, or incomplete miscarriage and dangerous uterine bleeding.
-Do not use misoprostol if you are pregnant.
+FDA pregnancy category X. Cytotec can cause birth defects, premature birth, uterine rupture, miscarriage, or incomplete miscarriage and dangerous uterine bleeding.
+Do not use this medicine if you are pregnant.
 Use effective birth control to prevent pregnancy while you are using this medicine, and for at least 1 month after your treatment ends.

 Stop taking this medicine and tell your doctor right away if you become pregnant during treatment.

 It is not known whether misoprostol passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Do not share this medicine with another person.

 Cytotec is usually taken with meals and at bedtime.
 Follow your doctor's instructions.

 Call your doctor if you have severe nausea, stomach pain, or diarrhea lasting longer than 8 days.

 Read all medication guides or patient instructions provided with this medicine each time your receive a new supply.